Enter your email for a

 Biweekly living allowance

-Tutors receive a biweekly living allowance, which is approximately $500 for full-time tutors and $250 for part-time tutors.
-Click here to see a sample of the year-long pay schedule.
+Tutors receive a bi-weekly living allowance (every two weeks).
+Prior to taxes, the living allowance is $526 for full-time tutors and $263 for part-time tutors.
+Payroll taxes are deducted from your bi-weekly living allowance.
+Click here to access a tax calculator.
+Click here to see a sample of the year-long living allowance pay schedule.

 Applicants must take a careful look at their financial situation to determine if they can afford to commit to serve for one year with Minnesota Math Corps.
 Click here to access a Personal Budget Tool.
 Be advised this is not a professional budget and tax tool, it provides only an estimate based on values entered by you.